Kari Ayam: Indonesian Chicken Curry Recipe

 More Ideas for Indonesian Chicken Recipes

 Thank you for checking out this Kari Ayam recipe.
-I hope you will try this Indonesian chicken curry and share what you think about it in the comments below.
-Iโll really appreciate it.
+I hope you will try this Indonesian chicken curry and share your thoughts in the comments below.
+I’ll appreciate it.

 - Ayam Penyet – crushed chicken with fresh chili sambal.